sevaa/dwex/README.md

 This project came from my desire to see and navigate the DWARF tree of compiled binaries.
 Seeing the DIEs is easy enough with utilities like `readelf` or `dwarfdump`.
 However, chasing inter-DIE references back and forth is not straightforward with those.

-The utility might be of use for anyone who is building DWARF parsers for one or another reason, especially if their preferred library is `pyelftools`.
+The utility might be of use for anyone who is building DWARF parsers for one or another reason, especially if their preferred parsing library is `pyelftools`.

 Requirements
 ------------